 Personally, I have NEVER been sick with mono at any time past or present… so… go figure… right?

 After having been treated by Dr. Jacobson for a little shy of a year, he recommended to Dr. Ko that he felt certain that I would be a good candidate for the PRP injections.

 However, it took several months after that before I finally was able to reach Dr. Ko and coax him into at least letting me try.
 I even suggested that I was willing to SIGN something to make it legal for him should ANYTHING happen to me from having taken the treatment.

 Yes, the level of back pain was THAT intense that I truly felt those injections were my best bet.

-Well, because it took me so long to get in touch with Dr. Ko in early 2019, by the time I got back in front of Dr. Lawson and he and Dr. Ko were able to converse… it was far too late for me to start the testing they wanted to schedule to start in November 2019.
+Well, because it took me so long to get in touch with Dr. Ko in early 2019, by the time I got back in front of the chiropractor and he and Dr. Ko were able to converse… it was far too late for me to start the testing as they wanted to schedule them to start in November 2019.

 “Why is November too late in the year?”, you ask.

 Because Canadian winters are sooooo nasty to drive in, I refuse to leave the city during winters.

 And, due to never knowing for certain WHEN our first snow fall will happen… well… when the chiropractor suggested that I start the tests that late… in which I would need to set aside four consecutive weeks, where I would have injections done ONCE a week for the four weeks to see where the PRP injections would need to go… I said… noper!